 Let’s just get grape out of the way, shall we?
 Grape candy tastes like those days spent home with the flu, cautiously tipping purple cough medicine down your throat.
 Sure, it's one of the originals, but anything flu-adjacent is a no from me.

 It could just be a me thing, but there’s something horrifying about the kind of people who actively choose to chew cinnamon gum or suck on cinnamon candies, who live for that self-inflicted, certainly angry, fiery burn of cinnamon alcohol.
 Plus, it strays away from the almost-too-sweet fruity flavors we seek out Jolly Ranchers for.

-Part of Jolly Ranchers’ tropical fruit line, Mountain Berry feels like a slightly better version of Blue Raspberry -- one where in a world littered with processed blue raspberry flavors, this tastes closer to what actually grows in the ground.
+Mountain Berry feels like a slightly better version of Blue Raspberry -- one where in a world littered with processed blue raspberry flavors, this tastes closer to a respberry you'd find growing in the ground.
 Suck on it for long enough, though, and it manages to lose its flavor entirely.
-But it’s guaranteed that your tongue will turn a deep shade of purple, and that is more jolly than not.

 Lemon is surprisingly palatable and delicate in flavor, as if someone daintily squeezed a drop of lemon juice on your tongue -- it stings for a moment, but then becomes sweet, making for a simple, pleasant, and not too overpowering candy.